vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

-# CBOR Encoding
+# CBOR Encoding of the notification(s)

 YANG notifications can be encoded in CBOR using Names or SIDs in keys.
-Notifications encoded using names is similar to JSON encoding as defined in Section 3.4 and 4.3 of RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}}.
-Notification encoded using YANG-SIDs replaces the names of the keys of the CBOR encoded message for a 63 bit unsigned integer.
-In this case, the keys of the encoded data use the SID value as defined in Section 3.2 of {{!RFC9254}}.
+Notifications encoded using names is similar to JSON encoding as defined in Section 3.4 and 4.3 of {{!I-D.draft-ietf-netconf-https-notif-15}}.
+Notification encoded using YANG-SIDs replaces the names of the keys of the CBOR encoded message with a 63 bit unsigned integer.
+In this case, the term 'SID' is defined in Section 3.2 of {{!RFC9254}}, and the keys of the encoded data use SID value as mentioned in 4.3.2 of this document.

 ## Capabilities Request